a road with text "divorce"on it

 The property you or your spouse earned during marriage is generally treated as community property.
 Community property covers all the possessions and ownership interests a couple acquired during the marriage.

-The net result is that both partners have a 50% ownership claim under community property laws.
+The net result is that both partners have a 50% joint ownership claim under community property laws.
 This means property that does not qualify as separate is equally divided between the parties.

 Examples of Community Property